ashah18/paris-6/README.md

 # paris-6
 This repository is for our Big Ideas Skills Lab 6.
 We must write a python program that takes a name input, another type of input, and it does something with this other input.
 The members participating are Ayan Shah, Rohil Kapur, and Sid Surana.
+The program we are writing is a four-function calculator that asks the user to input their name, two numbers, and the operation they want to do.
+We also added a quit option by pressing the "Q" key.
+The code prints out a greeting to the user once their name is inputed, and it also prints out the result from whatever operation the user wants to perform on the two numbers entered.